fast-af/developer-portal-starter/developer-portal/for-developers/magento/pre-install/sign-up-as-a-seller.md

 ---
-title: Fast Magento Docs
+title: "Fast Magento Docs: Onboard as a Seller"
 description: Getting Started with Fast on Magento!
 Onboard as a Seller
 keywords: Fast Magento Onboard as a Seller
 ---

-# Onboard as a Seller
+# Pre Install Step 3: Onboard as a Seller

 :::info Pro tip